jjgarzella/jjgarzella.github.io/AcademicSite/email.md

+@def title = "Emails and Bots"

+Email: jgarzellaucsd.edu (but replace the "a" with an "@")

-### Q: Why don't I just put my email on my website so you can click on it?
+### Q: Why don't you just put my email on your website so I can click on it?

-Answer: Bots.
+### A: Bots.

-It might seem a little paranoid to be afraid of bots, but they're not so hard to make.
+It might seem a little paranoid to be afraid of bots, but they're really simple to make.
 You can make one, and all the knowledge you need is contained in [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/).

 Here's what you need to do: